• Entries from ENA and GenBank during a specific period are not being reflected in getentry

 Because we have to avoid some confusions, for example, two different organisms are mixed up.

-please use the same tentative name in the meantime before the valid publication of the species.
+Therefore, if you have any other sequence data derived from the same species candidate, please use the same tentative name in the meantime before the valid publication of the species.

 This is only a procedure to manage the submitted data to us, so, it is a different issue from any names that you use in the preparing paper and so on.